fedex81/helios/README.md

 # How to Run
 Requires java 8+ installed.

-Get the most recent jar file from the download section,
+Get the most recent zip file from the download section,
-for example `helios-19.0121.jar`
+for example `helios-19.1108.zip` and extract to a folder.

+## Windows
+Double click on `launcher.bat`

+## Linux
-Open a prompt/terminal and run:
+Open a terminal and run:
-`java -jar helios-19.0121.jar`
+`chmod +x launcher.sh`
+`./lanucher.sh`

 # Gallery